OpenUK/publiccode.directory-web-interface/README.md

 ## How to improve / develop the web interface

-In order for this to improve / fix the web interface project, the following steps must apply:
+In order for this to improve / fix the web interface project, please follow the steps below:

+- You need a folder that contains the GRAV CMS.
+You can download a copy from [here](https://getgrav.org/downloads)
+- Clone / fork / download this repository
+- Extract the downloaded folder and replace the content of the `user/pages` `user/plugins` `user/themes` folders with the folders from this repostiory

 - You will need to have **Docker**, **Noje.js** and a **Code editor** installed on your computer

-- Clone / fork this repository
-- `cd` into the newly downloaded folder
+- `cd` into the newly created folder that contains the full Grav CMS with your changes
 - Run the `docker build . -t image-name` command to build the image locally
 - Modify the `docker-compose.yaml` file to modify the image to the newly locally build image `image-name`
 - Run `docker-compose up -d`
-- `cd` into the `themes/public-code-directory`
+- `cd` into the `user/themes/public-code-directory`
+- Run `npm install` to get all dependencies installed locally
 - You ca run the following comamnds locally:
   - `npm run serve` or `yarn serve` to start a local live development session
   - `npm run build` or `yarn build` to build the final project